urbanguacamole/torrent-paradise/README.md

 The programs create their own tables in the DB that they need.
 Database name is "nextgen".

 What I did first after getting the server up and running was importing the TPB dump.
-Download https://thepiratebay.org/static/dump/csv/torrent_dump_full.csv.gz to the import-tpb-dump directory and run `go run`.
+This is sadly no longer possible, since TPB stopped providing the dump.

-There is a complete database dump available in torrentparadise-staticbackup.torrent, so you don't have to do that.
+There is a database dump available in torrentparadise-staticbackup.torrent.
 This same database dump is available on https://mega.nz/#!ddESlChb!3YBqfxG-a4fwpXzPG3QsXa-C6FeQ9AbNSGXxY7W7xm4.
 It contains the same data as the torrent, only .xz compressed.

 # Usage